top of page

 If you're not sure which county issued yours, I can help you determine that.

-Important: You Need a Certified Copy
+You Must Have a Certified Copy

-✔ A signature from the County Recorder or Deputy
+• Signature of the County Recorder or Deputy

 How to Apostille a Marriage Certificate in California